Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Results

 Here, the field operator $\phi_\pm ({\bf x}) $ describes the low-energy fluctuations at the two valleys, $\pm k_0$ (Fig.~\ref{fig:sketch}), and $\vec{\nabla}_\perp$ represents the gradient along the transverse directions, i.e., $y$, and $z$.
 Considering contact interactions, we have $g_2 \approx 4g_1$ \cite{2013_Chin_NatPhys} with field theoretical tree-level approximation.
 In the ground state, atoms condense at a single valley to minimize the interaction energy, for which either $\phi_+$ or $\phi_-$ acquires an expectation value, breaking both time-reversal $\mathbb{Z}_2$, and phase $\rm U(1)$ symmetries.

-\paragraph*{Vestigial Order Melting.---} As the temperature increases, the fields $\phi_\pm$ develop thermal fluctuations, leading to the eventual breakdown of the groundstate chiral superfluid order.
+As the temperature increases, the fields $\phi_\pm$ develop thermal fluctuations, leading to the eventual breakdown of the groundstate chiral superfluid order.
 Several scenarios are possible for the thermal phase transition from the chiral superfluid to a normal Bose gas.
 One possibility is a direct phase transition in which both time-reversal and U(1) phase symmetries are restored simultaneously---an outcome expected to be first order according to Landau theory \cite{PhysRevResearch.6.L022030}, in the absence of fine-tuning.
 The other possibility is we have vestigial order melting, where the symmetries are restored sequentially, as shown in Fig. \ref{fig:sketch} (c).
-For example, the time-reversal symmetry is restored first at a lower temperature, yielding a paramagnetic superfluid phase characterized by \bea |\langle \phi_+\rangle | = |\langle \phi_-\rangle| \neq 0. \eea At higher temperatures, the $\rm U(1)$ phase symmetry is subsequently restored, destroying the superfluid order.
-It is also allowed that we could have vestigial order melting the other way around, that is the phase U(1) symmetry is restored first, and then the time-reversal symmetry.
+For example, the time-reversal symmetry is restored first at a lower temperature \cite{Saxena2000,aoki2001coexistence}, yielding a paramagnetic superfluid phase characterized by \bea |\langle \phi_+\rangle | = |\langle \phi_-\rangle| \neq 0. \eea At higher temperatures, the $\rm U(1)$ phase symmetry is subsequently restored, destroying the superfluid order.
+It is also allowed that we could have vestigial order melting the other way around \cite{Li2014_2}, that is the phase U(1) symmetry is restored first, and then the time-reversal symmetry.
 Whether and how vestigial order melting occurs in a periodically-driven double-valley condensate has remained an open question.

 We address the question by performing finite temperature quantum simulations of experiments with ultracold atoms in a shaken optical lattice.
-The experiment is mainly carried out at driving frequency, $\omega=2\pi \times 12.65$ kHz.
+The experiment is mainly carried out at driving frequency, $\omega=2\pi \times 12.55$ kHz.
 To determine the phase of this atomic system, we take $40$ time-of-flight (TOF) measurements at each temperature, with shot-to-shot atom number fluctuations kept below $30\%$.
-The TOF measurements are performed by turning off the optical trap and optical lattice simultaneously (Supplementary Materials).
-In our data analysis, we use the interquartile range method~\cite{Bickel2015} remove outliers, and employ the bootstrap method for error estimation.
+The TOF measurements are performed by turning off the optical trap and optical lattice simultaneously.
+In our data analysis, we use the $3\sigma$ rule to remove outliers, and employ the bootstrap method for error estimation.